Skip to main content

 Jail & Inmate Records

-The Orange County Correctional Facility serves as the main detention center for Orange County.
+The Orange County Correctional Facility is the main detention center for Orange County.
 Upon arrest, individuals go through a booking process that includes fingerprinting, photographing, and recording personal information.
 Families and attorneys can locate current detainees through inmate lookup tools available on Orange County's official website.
 Visitation requires advance scheduling, with specific hours designated for different inmate classifications.

 Arrest Records